MISA-SCD/misa-scd/README.txt

 For example, the output:
 3 2 0 0 5

-Indicates that the defect type in this volume element is a He3V2 cluster, and there are 5 of these defects in the volume element.
+Indicates that the defect type in this volume element is a Cu3V2 cluster, and there are 5 of these defects in the volume element.

-totdat_x.out also contains defect numbers but defects are not separated by volume element and are instead combined over the entire simulation volume.

-An additional output file has been created for non-uniform implantation distributions.
-The output of this analysis is given in:
-DepthProfile_x.txt

-This gives the He, Vacancy, SIA_mobile, and SIA_sessile concentrations in the material as a function of z-coordinate.
-It is only created at the end of the simulation.

 !*****************************************************************************************
 !General comments
 !*****************************************************************************************

-The various input files are below:

-AnnealedCascades.txt !Contains list of defects in cascades ExampleMaterial.txt !Contains all allowed reactions and migration/binding energies ImplantProfile.txt !Contains non-uniform DPA and He/DPA ratio information MeshInput_New.txt !Contains mesh reset.in !Reset file for restarting simulations from non-zero DPA

-Each input file has a specific format that is currently hard-coded into the SRSCD code.
+Each input file has a specific format that is currently hard-coded into the MISA-SCD code.
-Questions about the formats of any of these files should be directed to Aaron.
+Questions about the formats of any of these files should be directed to CDD.

 Currently the code has an annealing option, in which the simulation continues with zero dose rate at a specified temperature for a specified amount of time.
-The correct initialization of this annealing period and output of information in a convenient user-defined way is not optimized because annealing has rarely been used.
-However, this section of the code does work.

 The simulation automatically divides the mesh between the number of specified processors.
 If a processor is left with zero mesh elements, the simulation will return an error.